LehuaRyon/coffee_tasting_journal/notes.md

         - we have return each attribute of an object to show it
         - ERB tag: <% %> interpolate ruby code but user not meant to see
         - ERB tag: <%= %> interpolate ruby code that user can see
+        - id= : designated for css selectors, if using css selectors need to add id attribute to html tags
             - layout.erb:
                 - content that renders on every page throughout application
                     - will yield to views